unixwinbsd/unixbsdshell.github.io/en/_posts/2025-02-13-installing-running-jupyter-notebook-freebsd.md

 py39 means we install Jupyter Notebook with Python39, because on FreeBSD 13.3 the Jupyter application can only be installed with Python39.

-## 3. Menjalankan Jupyter Notebook dengan user root
+## 3. Running Jupyter Notebook with root user
-Secara default pada FreeBSD, file konfigurasi Jupyter terletak di /root.
+By default on FreeBSD, the Jupyter configuration files are located in "/root".

 We will create a Jupyter configuration file, in this way Generate initial configuration.
 This configuration file has the extension *.py and is used to manage all Jupyter Notebook functions and features.
 Run the command below to generate a *.py configuration file.